kubestellar/kubestellar/docs/content/Getting-Started/quickstart-subs/quickstart-2-apache-example-deployment-c-onboarding-clusters.md

   KUBECONFIG=<workload-execution-cluster-config> kubectl get deployment -n "kubestellar-syncer-florin-1yi5q9c4" kubestellar-syncer-florin-1yi5q9c4

 to verify the syncer pod is running.
-Current workspace is "root:imw1".
-Current workspace is "root".
 ```

 An edge syncer manifest yaml file was created in your current directory: `florin-syncer.yaml`.
 The default for the output file is the name of the SyncTarget object with “-syncer.yaml” appended.